OptimalBPM/of/README.md

 The structure of the Optimal Framework source:

 * /broker - The Optimal Framework broker
-* /broker/ui - The ui of the broker, by default just a holding page, easily replaced by plugins.
 * /common - Libraries used by the broker and those interacting with it
 * /schemas - The JSON schemas, and functionality to resolve the of:// scheme
+* /forms - JSF forms used by any user interfaces.

 # History